- 1What Is Sexual Obsession as Seen in Obsessive-Compulsive Disorder?

 In children (especially teenagers), these obsessions usually take the form of anxiety about their sexual orientation or fear of touching their friends.
 At times it is misunderstood as a sexual overture.
 They may also worry when they accidentally brush against people, fearing that it will be considered a non-consensual physical or sexual touch.
 Some children constantly fear that they will rape someone or engage in incestuous acts even if they have no desire.

-People suffering from intrusive sexual obsessions can experience intense disgust for themselves and lead to avoidance of people and social situations.
+People suffering from intrusive sexual obsessions can experience intense disgust for themselves which leads to avoidance of people and social situations.
 Affected individuals may be consumed by feelings of:

 Shame.